-Regarding smartphones, 95 percent of the mobile operating system market share was held by Android, and 2.5 percent by iOS.
+Regarding smartphones, over 92 percent of the mobile operating system market share was held by Android, and seven percent by iOS.
 The most popular mobile browser was Google Chrome.
-In 2018, the popularity of mobile internet increased.
-It was the first year in which the percentage of people connecting to the network via mobile devices was higher than the rate of people using PCs for this purpose.
-The majority of mobile surfers used mobile phones or smartphones, while almost one in eight people connected to the internet via a tablet.
+The popularity of mobile internet increased.
+The percentage of people connecting to the network via mobile devices is higher than the rate of people using PCs for this purpose.
+Mobile phones or smartphones accounted for more than 60 percent of internet usage, while over two percent of people connected to the internet via a tablet.

-Data transmission in mobile networks has been the most dynamically developing service for several years.
-In Poland, 3098 petabytes (PB) of data were transmitted through mobile telephony in 2018, almost 47 percent more than in the previous year.
+For several years, data transmission in mobile networks has been the most dynamically developing service.
+For example, 5900 petabytes (PB) of data were transmitted through mobile telephony in 2021, almost 16 percent more than in the previous year.

-The value of the market for mobile internet access services reached approximately 1.7 billion zlotych, while the value of the entire internet access industry was 5.4 billion zlotych in 2018.
-The market share of operators in the mobile access sector did not change significantly compared to 2017.
-The leader was still Orange Polska, which held the third part of the market.
-Orange proved to be the best operator in two categories: average download and upload speeds.
-T-Mobile, on the other hand, managed best in terms of the lowest mobile ping value.
+The revenue of the mobile telephony services amounted to more than 13 billion zloty, while the value of the entire internet access industry was nearly nine billion zlotych in 2021.
+The market share of operators in the mobile access sector did not change significantly compared to 2020.
+The leader was still Orange Polska, which held the fourth part of the market.
+Orange also proved to be the best operator in two categories: average upload speed.
+On the other hand, T-Mobile recorded the highest download speed and Plus the lowest mobile ping value.

-The European Commission has obliged all EU member states to have a wide coverage of the 5G technology network by 2025.
-According to the Commission's guidelines, by 2020, the 5G network is to be available on a commercial basis for at least one large city in each member state.
-In Poland, Łódź will be the first city to operate in the 5G network.
+The European Commission has obliged all EU member states to have wide coverage of the 5G technology network by 2025.
+According to the Commission's guidelines, by 2020, the 5G network will be available commercially for at least one large city in each member state.
+In Poland, Łódź would be the first city to operate in the 5G network.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date